johnfriel/workflow_status/README.md

 # WorkflowStatus

 When building a content management system, it's often useful to model the stages a user goes through when working on a bit of content.
-Much like how a new feature is not immediately ready to be committed to a git repo, a user will often want to start working on a new page or product as 'draft' before she is ready to publish it to the live site.
+Much like how a new feature is not immediately ready to be committed to a git repo, a user will often want to start working on a new page or product as a 'draft' before she is ready to publish it to a live site.
 And its also often useful to give users a way to 'trash' certain items without actually deleting the records from the database.

 WorkflowStatus provides some convenient methods for modeling such a workflow with an ActiveRecord attribute called, unsurprisingly, 'workflow_status.'
 Imagine you have a Page model in your app.
 With workflow_status, you can call: